Daniel Ioniță (poet): Daniel Ioniță's own poetry

 Ioniță's first full published volume in Australia, Short Bursts of Eternity (Flying Islands, 2020), has been described by poet Jean Kent as "often enigmatic and paradoxical...
 The poems have a forthright energy and openness, a flair for drama and a desire to connect as well as to entertain...The imagery may be appealingly whimsical, but this is not going to be simple poetry which will make its meaning instantly clear.
 A flexible way of reading is required – preferably (perhaps?) with a sense of humour and a willingness to respond intuitively to both the charm and the inherent contrariness....The struggle to retain a sense of self – a dignified personal life in a hostile world – is a recurring theme.
 Surreal re-imaginings of existence offer an alternative vivacity: saving the world by shaving a hedgehog, sitting on a hedgehog … or obeying the instructions of the Communist party … When all the world is absurd, it makes sense to respond with behaviour – or poetic accounts of possible behaviour – which is even more bizarre...
 These are haunting, disturbing poems.
 They are also a timely reminder that freedom to live is not to be taken for granted."
 Somewhat similar sentiments are expressed by Magdalena Ball in her review of Ioniță's following Australian volume, Pentimento: "The poems in Daniel Ionita’s latest collection, Pentimento, are full of theatre, irony, absurdity and a kind of joy in the strangess of life...
 Though occasionally confronting, Pentimento is a charming, inventive, smart and slightly audacious collection that will delight all but the most squeamish readers."
+On the same volume, Gemma White remarks: "In reading Daniel Ionita's Pentimento for the first time, I was reminded of Rabelais and His World by Mikhail Bakhtin. ...the concept of the carnival 'celebrated temporary liberation from the prevailing truth and from the established order; it marked the suspension of all hierarchical rank, privileges, norms, and prohibitions.
+Carnival was the true feast of time, the feast of becoming, change and renewal' (Bakhtin 1984, p.10).
+In a similar way, Ionita’s work seems to make everything topsy-turvy in a feat of absurdist humour, so that through poking a stick at everything, including himself, perhaps offers some relief from the anxieties of our present time."